-- 1. Remove the disk cartridge from the drive. - 2.
+- White) Reference -+5 Vdc - White \int to linear encoder lamp - 1.
+Remove the disk cartridge from the drive. - 2.
 Open the rear door of the rack and unplug the drive ac line cord. - 3.
 Slide the drive out of the rack until it locks in the extended position. - 4.
-Remove the top, bottom, and plenum covers. - 5.
-Disconnect P5 (Figure 5-3) from the power supply chassis. - 6.
-Remove the position transducer wires from TB1 pins 1 through 9 and TB2 pins 8 and 9. - 7.
-Disconnect the head connectors from the electronic module.

-- 8. Remove the absolute filter (Paragraph 5.2.4). - 9.
-Remove the three screws beneath the baseplate that attach the positioner to the baseplate (Figure 5-2). - 10.
-Carefully maneuver the positioner off the locating pins on top of the baseplate and lift the positioner straight up from the baseplate.
+Remove the top and bottom covers. - 5.
+Remove the read/write heads as described in Paragraph 5.3.3.2. - 6.
+Install the linear motor (positioner) shipping bracket. - 7.
+Disconnect P5 (Figure 4-17) from the power supply chassis. - 8.
+Remove the positioner transducer wires from TB1 pins 1 through 9, and from TB2 pins 8 and 9.
+Note the order, to aid in replacement. - 9.
+Disconnect the head connectors from the electronic module (G180). - 10.
+Remove the three screws beneath the baseplate that attach the positioner to the baseplate (Figure 5-2). - 11.
+Carefully maneuver the positioner off the locating pins on top of the baseplate, and lift the positioner straight up from the baseplate.

-5.3.1.2 Positioner Replacement - The procedure for replacement of the linear positioner is as follows:
+5.3.1.2 Positioner Replacement

 - 1. Carefully place the positioner on the three locating pins on top of the baseplate.
 Ensure that the two front pins rest against the front surface of the motor housing and the third diamond-shaped pin is in the center hole of the mounting face. - 2.
 Insert the three positioner holding screws (Figure 5-2) through the bottom of the baseplate and finger-tighten the screws. - 3.
-Ensure that the positioner is located securely against the front locating pins by tightening the holding screws with a torque wrench (set to 65 pound-inches) while applying forward pressure to the rear of the positioner. - 4.
-With a feeler gauge, ensure that clearance between the front of the motor housing and the baseplate is less than .002 inch.
-If not, loosen the positioner-holding screws and repeat Step 3. - 5.
-Connect the position transducer wires to TB1 and TB2 (Figure 5-4).
+Ensure that the positioner is located securely against the front locating pins by tightening the holding screws with a torque wrench (set to 65 pound-inches) while applying forward pressure to the rear of the positioner.